spyke/spyke/TUTORIAL.md

 ### Basic tutorial

-1. Run the program from the command line: `python main.py`.
-Status messages tend to be printed back to the command line, so it's a good idea to keep an eye on it, at least initially.
+1. Run the program from the command line by typing `spyke`.
+Status messages tend to be printed back to the command line, so it's a good idea to keep an eye on it.

 2. Open a data file (typically a `.dat`, `.ns6` or `.srf` file), such as this [sample file](http://swindale.ecc.ubc.ca/spyke?action=AttachFile&do=get&target=ptc15_tr7c_r87_spont_20sec.srf).